 She seemed to always remember.
 Always remember the way the sun reflected in his eyes.
 Flecks of gold dazzling through and through.
-Golden perfection that matched his dirty blonde hair.
+Golden perfection that matched his dark, wild hair.
 Gorgeous and magnetizing, she thought to herself.

 “What?” he asks, noticing her gaze.

 “Nothing,” she shakes her head, smiling.
 He smiles as well and looks back up at the clouds above the pine trees.
 She loved his smile.
 How precious it was.
 How she wished he could smile forever and ever, just for her.

 “It is so beautiful,” he says, “Just like you.”

 She looks up at the sky as well.
 Shades of blue, spreading out in a river of air.
 Tufts of white cotton, seeming like a landscape of softness.
 Hovering in a courtesy of freedom.
 Gliding in the solitude of daydreams.

 “How could anyone not love you,” he continues.
 Then he pauses, his eyes gleaming with the brilliance of the day.
 She finds herself staring at him again.
 At his chiseled jaw.
 His eyes dark, yet, so bright.
 Locks of hair pushed away from his face.
 His smile on the verge of showing, always.

 “What is it you love?” he asks, meeting her ocean blue eyes.

 She laughs.
 A laugh like music.
 A laugh that even the fairies would approve of.
 A laugh that made flowers sway and dance in the wind.